petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/expression-builder-validations-reference.md

 ### Cell Phone Number (with Numeric)

-This validation checks for a valid phone number.
+This validation checks if entries match a phone number pattern.
 It restricts entries to numeric characters, limits the number of characters, and sets a standard phone number pattern.

 ```
 match(cellphoneNumber_field_id, "^([1-9]{2}) (?:[2-8]|9[1-9])[0-9]{3}-[0-9]{4}$")